USS Alhena

-USS Alhena (AKA-9) was an attack cargo ship named after Alhena, a star in the constellation Gemini.
+USS Alhena (AKA-9) was an American attack cargo ship named after Alhena, a star in the constellation Gemini.
 Robin Kettering had been purchased from Robin Line of the Seas Shipping Company some four months after launch and served as a commissioned ship for five years and four months.
 On 12 September 1946 the ship was transferred to the War Shipping Administration and placed in reserve until repurchased by Seas Shipping for operation as Robin Kettering.
 In 1957 the ship was sold, renamed Flying Hawk operating in cargo—passenger service until sold for scrap in 1971.

 Construction

 Robin Kettering was the third of three geared turbine, modified C2-S type ships for the Seas Shipping Company's Robin Line by the Bethlehem Shipbuilding Corporation at its Bethlehem Sparrows Point Shipyard, Maryland yard under a Maritime Commission contract.
 The ships had sequential MC and yard hull numbers: Robin Locksley 72/4341, 73/4342, and Robin Kettering 74/4343.
 One of the modifications for these ships was increased length, approximately that of the C3 type, no bow or stern sheer and a flat, broad funnel.
 The last ship's keel was laid on 19 June 1940 with launch on 18 January 1941 sponsored by Mrs. William Sanford Lewis.
 The ship was delivered on 29 May 1941 and registered with official number 240632.